tiagodalloca/csharp-async-examples/README.md

 # C# async examples

-This repository purpose is mainly to consult some nice use cases and techniques when developing `async` code in C#.
+This repository purpose is mainly to provide some nice use cases and techniques when developing `async` code in C#.

 I've used the [True Documentation Automation Tool (True DAT)](https://github.com/MrDallOca/true-documentation-automation-tool), a highly experimental tool for Literate Programming.
 The content is written in portuguese only as by now, but someday I might translate it.